 Application: Online application available on mySU.

-Cost: $5,800; includes airfare, accomodations, meals, instruction and activities.
+Cost: $5,800 (subject to change); includes airfare, accomodations, meals, instruction and activities.

 Financial aid: Need-based financial aid may be available for students satisfying the GO requirement.